Blevene/bandjacks/README.md

 ## Overview

 Bandjacks is a comprehensive cyber threat intelligence (CTI) system that:
-- Extracts MITRE ATT&CK techniques from threat reports with **87.5% recall**
+- Extracts MITRE ATT&CK techniques from threat reports in **12-40 seconds**
 - Builds a knowledge graph of threat actors, techniques, and defenses
 - Generates STIX 2.1 compliant bundles with full provenance tracking
 - Integrates D3FEND ontology for defensive recommendations
 - Provides vector search and graph analytics capabilities
+- Features **94% faster** extraction than earlier versions with LLM response caching

 ## Quick Start